 The Municipality has over the financial year ending at June 2018 strived for improved services and promotion of good governance.
-In completing this function the Municipality is obliged to engage into public consultation sessions as the municipality reviews the 2017/18 Integrated Development plan.
+In completing this function the Municipality is obliged to engage into public consultation sessions as the municipality reviews the 2018/19 Integrated Development plan.

-Looking back over the previous year much has been initiated and achieved, this over and above includes the maintenance of the Auditor General's opinion which is Unqualified as opposed to the opinion that was received four years ago, that of a disclaimer.
-The 2017/2018 audit opinion will be released during December 2018 after all audit processes have been followed.
+Looking back over the previous year much has been initiated and achieved, this over and above includes the Auditor General's opinion which is qualified as opposed to the opinion that was received five years ago, that of a disclaimer.
+The 2017/2018 audit opinion is qualified and the 2018/2019 audit opinion will be released late November 2019.